textmediallc/gitlab-intro/md/lab14_gitlab_ssh.md

 directory with `index.html` and
 `style.css` files.

+**Important!**

+1) shared runners for the project that you created.
+Otherwise, gitlab will fail your pipeline and ask for account verification.
+2) Make sure that default branch name is `main` for the newly created project.
+Otherwise, use correct default branch name in `.gitlab-ci.yml` .

 # Create and add SSH keys

 We already have an example project, now we need to create SSH keys.
 They